Knolo

 Knolo wins

-Native — agents call other agents automatically with parent/child run tracking
+Native.
+Agents call other agents automatically with parent and child run tracking.

-Zapier Agents exist (GA) and can chain through Zaps, but native agent-to-agent handoff is less direct
+Zapier Agents exist and can chain through Zaps, but native agent-to-agent handoff is less direct.

 Pre-built app integrations